SteveDunn/MonoGame/CONTRIBUTING.md

 * **PLEASE** tell others about MonoGame and your contributions via social media!

+## Decompiler Tools

+This includes, but is not limited to tools like dotPeek, ILSpy, JustDecompiler, .NET Reflector, or any others which convert compiled assemblies back into readable code.

+There has been confusion on this point in the past, so we want to make this perfectly clear.
+It is **NEVER ACCEPTABLE** to decompile any assemblies containing copyrighted code and submit that code to the MonoGame project.

+* It **DOES NOT** matter how much you change the code.
+* It **DOES NOT** matter what country you live in or what your local laws say.
+* It **DOES NOT** matter that XNA is discontinued.
+* It **DOES NOT** matter how small the bit of code you have stolen is.
+* It **DOES NOT** matter what your opinion is of stealing code.

+If you did not write the code yourself, you do not have ownership of that code, and it should never be submitted to the MonoGame code base.

+If a contribution is found to be in violation of copyright it will be immediately removed and the contributor will be barred from future collaboration in the MonoGame project.

 ## Licensing

 The MonoGame project is under the [Microsoft Public License](https://opensource.org/licenses/MS-PL) with the exception of a few smaller sections of code.
 See the [LICENSE.txt](LICENSE.txt) file for additional details.
 Third-party libraries used by MonoGame are under their own licenses Please refer to those libraries for details on the license they use.

 We accept contributions in "good faith" that they are your own work and not bound to any conflicting license.
-By submitting a PR you are agreeing to allow us to distribute your contribution under our license and the MonoGame Team copyright.
-If a contribution is found to be in violation of copyright it will be immediately removed and the contributor may be barred from future collaboration in the project.
+By submitting a PR you are agreeing to allow us to distribute your contribution under the MonoGame license and the MonoGame Team copyright.

-When submitting new files you should include the following copyright and license in the header when appropriate:
+To this end when submitting new files you should include the following copyright and license in the header when appropriate:
 ```
 // MonoGame - Copyright (C) The MonoGame Team
 // This file is subject to the terms and conditions defined in